robot-acceleration/GRiDCodeGenerator/README.md

 This package is written in Python and outputs CUDA C++ code.
 Helper functions have been written to speed up the algorithm implementation process and are detailed below.
 If your favorite rigid body dynamics algorithm is not yet implemented please either submit a PR to this repo with the code generation implementation or simply submit a PR to our [rbdReference](https://github.com/robot-acceleration/rbdReference) package with the Python implementation and we'll then try to get a GPU implementation designed as soon as possible.

 ## Dependencies:
-The only external dependencies are ```numpy,sympy``` which can be automatically installed by running:
+The only external dependencies needed to run this package are ```numpy,sympy``` which can be automatically installed by running:
 ```shell
 pip3 install -r requirements.txt
 ```
 This package also depends on our [URDFParser](https://github.com/robot-acceleration/URDFParser) package.

+Running the CUDA C++ code output by the GRiDCodegenerator also requires CUDA to be installed on your system.
+Please see the [README.md in the GRID](https://github.com/robot-acceleration/GRiD) wrapper package for instalation notes for CUDA.

 ## Usage:
 This package relies on an already parsed ```robot``` object from our [URDFParser](https://github.com/robot-acceleration/URDFParser) package.